TheSecurityDev/simple-koa-shopify-auth/README.md

   accessMode: "online",  // The access mode of the token to check
   authRoute: "/auth",  // Where to redirect if the session is invalid
-  returnHeader: false,  // If true, set headers instead of redirecting if session is invalid async afterSessionRefresh(ctx, session) { }  // Callback function after the session is refreshed using the token exchange endpoint
+  returnHeader: false,  // If true, set headers instead of redirecting if session is invalid }
-}
 ```